-In the late 1960s and early 1970s, Mizikar^[6] and Brimacombe^[7] pioneered the first finite-difference models of shell solidification.
-The models solve the transient heat conduction equation by following a transverse slice though the shell as travels downward at the casting speed.
-Figure 1^[8] shows typical results from such a model, with shell growth profile on the left and surface temperature on the right.
+Figure 1 ^[8] shows typical results from such a model, with shell growth profile on the left and surface temperature on the right.
 At the same time, others, most notably J. Szekely, were making impressive demonstrations of computational modeling of other important phenomena, such as turbulent fluid flow in the nozzle ^[9], thermal mixing in the mold ^[10], and nozzle clogging ^[11].
 These early modeling efforts were ground breaking and foreshadowed the wide range of applications common today.
 But, they sometimes suffered from computational limitations.

 Brimacombe championed the crucial knowledge-creation practice of combining experiments and models together: forcing the models to match reality through calibration and validation.
-For example, Fig. 1 also includes a simulation (line A) to compare with an analytical solution using the integral profile method (line C).
+For example, Fig. 1 ^[8] also includes a simulation (line A) to compare with an analytical solution ^[2] using the integral profile method (line C).
 More significantly, this figure also contains data points to compare the predictions with shell thickness measurements, in this case from beam blank sections, such as pictured in Fig. 2 ^[8].
-The pioneering spirit for model validation in these early days is perhaps best epitomized by how these figures were obtained: by injecting radioactive gold tracer into the mold.
+The pioneering spirit for model validation in these early days is perhaps best epitomized by how these figures were obtained: by injecting radioactive gold tracer into the mold of an operating steel caster.
 Today, it is standard practice for all models to be tested rigorously using first analytical solutions (to validate the internal consistency of the model and mesh refinement) and then with measurements from experiments or plant trials (to validate modeling assumptions, property data, and boundary conditions).